Hotel Deals in Paradise Valley from $60

 Price by Week Day

-Average hotel prices in Paradise Valley peak at around $400 on Saturday.
+Hotel prices in Paradise Valley peak at just over $600 on Mondays.

 Price by Month